The Netherlands wins Eurovision Song Contest in Tel Aviv - Pattaya Mail

 The Eurovision debuted in the wake of World War II to heal a divided continent.
 Over the years, the earnest show of European unity has ballooned into an over-the-top, gay-friendly spectacle that brings together acts from across the continent, including those with little or no connection to Europe, such as Australia.

-Israel earned the right to host the show after Barzilai won last year’s competition with her catchy pop anthem “Toy.”

-The ostensibly non-political affair has tried to avoid the Israeli-Palestinian conflict and has largely succeeded, despite swirling threats of controversy.
+The ostensibly non-political affair had tried to avoid the Israeli-Palestinian conflict and largely succeeded, despite swirling threats of controversy.
 Calls for performers to boycott the show over Israeli policies toward Palestinians failed to generate much momentum.

-A small protest took place outside Tel Aviv’s Expo Center before the show, following another one from musicians in Gaza earlier in the week.
-A recent round of rocket fire toward Israel from there also failed to temper excitement.

 Madonna herself had faced calls from a Palestinian-led campaign to avoid performing at the event in Israel.
 But the Queen of Pop rejected the boycott motions, saying she will “never stop playing music to suit someone’s political agenda.”
 Still, two of her embracing dancers sported the flags of Israel and the Palestinians on their backs.